Multi-particle scattering and breakdown of the Wiedemann-Franz law at a junction of N interacting quantum wires: Introduction

-Stabilizing non Fermi liquid phases typically requires unphysically high values of the bulk interaction strength, which gives rise to relevant operators destabilizing the Fermi liquid phase(s) and, at the same time, makes the boundary perturbations irrelevant, thus stabilizing the non Fermi liquid ones.
-Alternatively, at small values of the bulk interaction, or even in the noninteracting limit, the onset of non Fermi liquid phases may be determined by the interaction between the collective modes of the leads and local degrees of freedom emerging at the central island.
+Stabilizing non-Fermi liquid phases typically requires un physically high values of the bulk interaction strength, which gives rise to relevant operators destabilizing the Fermi liquid phase(s) and, at the same time, stabilizing the non-Fermi liquid ones.
+Alternatively, at small values of the bulk interaction, or even in the noninteracting limit, the onset of non Fermi liquid phases may be determined by the interaction between the collective modes of the leads and local degrees of freedom emerging at the junction.

 In particular, due to the high versatility of the Tomonaga-Luttinger liquid approach in describing one-dimensional spin chains in the spin-liquid phase \cite{Eggert1992}, as well as one-dimensional Josephson junction arrays \cite{Glazman1997,Giuliano2005}, or pertinently engineered cold atom systems \cite{Cazalilla2011}, (Kondo-like) models of local magnetic impurities interacting with the collective excitations of the leads have been proposed in junctions of spin chains \cite{Tsvelik2013,Tsvelik2013b,Crampe2013,Giuliano2016a}, of one-dimensional Josephson junction networks \cite{Giuliano2013,Giuliano2009}, of cold atom condensates \cite{Buccheri2016}.
-At variance, local fermionic degrees of freedom emerge either as Klein factors, that is, real fermion operators required on implementing the bosonization over a junction with more than two leads \cite{Oshikawa2006,Crampe2013}, or as Majorana zero modes (MZMs), at junctions involving superconducting islands \cite{Beri2012b,Altland2013,Altland2014}.
+At variance, local fermionic degrees of freedom can emerge as Klein factors, that is, real fermion operators required on implementing the bosonization over a junction with more than two leads \cite{Oshikawa2006,Crampe2013}.
+Finally, localized degrees of freedom are clearly present when the leads are proximity-coupled at one end to a central island, i.e., a mesoscopic system, either grounded or floating, with a finite charging energy.
+The number of degrees of freedom is typically limited due to the physical size, as in quantum dots, or by a gapped spectrum, which suppresses the excitations at low temperatures.
+A remarkable example is provided by localized Majorana zero modes (MZMs) in junctions involving superconducting islands \cite{Beri2012,Altland2013,Altland2014}.
 On entangling with the lead degrees of freedom, or with each other, Klein factors and MZMs trigger the onset of nontrivial phases and/or phase transitions in junctions of QWs, for many of which a full theoretical description is still lacking, or applicable only to leading order in the distance (in parameter space) from other phases for which there is a complete theoretical model \cite{Oshikawa2006,Hou2012,Rahmani2012,Affleck2013,giuliano2019,Kane2020}.